mcc-us/bookkeeping/_pages/1-glossary.md

 44. *Doubling error*: occurs when a transaction is entered twice, for example, a credit balance in the debit column.

-45. *Drawing Account*: An account recording equitt withdrawals from the business
+45. *Drawing Account*: An account recording equity withdrawals from the business

 46. *Equity*: synonyms
     1. Ownership interest